A Few, Good Writing Tips to Keep You on Your Toes

 - Critique other writers’ work, but don’t judge other writers.
 Embrace critiques and reviews when someone bothers to take the time to issue feedback on your writing.

 - Support the literary community.
-What kind of writer doesn’t buy books, leave positive reviews of stories they love, or retweet, share, and promote their fellow writers’ best work?
+What kind of writer doesn’t buy books, leave positive reviews of stories they love, or share and promote their fellow writers’ best work?

 - Put it out there.
 Many writers struggle just to put their words in front of an audience.
 Start by sharing with trusted friends.
-Then, take a workshop.
+Then take a workshop.
 Join a writers’ group.
 Start submitting your work to literary journals.
-Then, give the world your book.
+Finally, give the world your book.

 - Read what you want to write.
 If you want to write with great skill, then read writers who are skilled.
 Read in the genres and forms that you aspire to.

 - But read beyond your genre and past your skill level.
-Don’t limit yourself to niches in your reading material.
+Don’t limit yourself.

 - Be an active user of the dictionary and thesaurus.
 Become a fact checker.
 Use research and trusted resources to make sure your work is credible and accurate.